Very impressive! You know, all

 that fan requests were overwhelming.
 To their credit the record

-assistant to senior recording mixer Mark Smith at RCA Recording
+the session assistant to senior recording mixer Mark Smith at

-of "Gypsy" in December 1972.
-Most of the music tracks
+recording of "Gypsy" in December 1972.
+Most of the

-I was involved with recording the lead vocal? tracks & some
+sessions and I was involved with recording the lead vocal? tracks

-additional piano embellishments played by the lead vocalist (can't
+& some additional piano embellishments played by the lead

-remember his name).
-See my Facebook page "Dan Schear"
+vocalist (can't remember his name).
+See my Facebook page "Dan

-click INFO then scroll down to "RCA Recording Studios"
+Schear" click INFO then scroll down to "RCA Recording

 song of theirs.
 I also like "Goodbye farewell".
 It